 Confusing?
 Let’s see an example with a small corpus.

-Let’s imagine my corpus is the following sentence.
+Let’s imagine my corpus (that is, my whole training dataset) is just the following sentence.

 This sentence has five words

-We will first choose k: the quantity of words our chain will consider before sampling/predicting the next one.
+We will first choose k: the quantity of words our Markov chain will consider before sampling/predicting the next word.
 For this example, let’s use k=1.

 Now, how many distinct sequences of 1 word does our sentence have?
 It has 5, one for each word.
 If it had duplicate words, they wouldn’t add to this number.